A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Variable Selection in Causality: Challenges and State-of-the-art

 \subsection{Relevant Literature}

 To overcome these challenges, the matching mechanism or the Propensity Score (PS) model should include the confounders (predictors of both outcome and treatment) and pure outcome predictors while eliminating pure treatment predictors and noise.
 There is a vast literature in machine learning that discusses variable selection for prediction purposes, however, there is little work on identifying variables with the objective discussed above.
-Bayesian adjustment for confounding (BAC) \citep{wang2012bayesian} is one of the earliest work in variable selection for causal inference.
-BAC relies on tuning a parameter representing the odds of a variable that is associated to both outcome and treatment. \citet{wilson2014confounder} selects the counfounders using a decision-theoretic approach.
+Bayesian adjustment for confounding (BACR) \citep{wang2012bayesian} is one of the earliest works in variable selection for causal inference.
+BACR relies on tuning a parameter representing the odds of a variable that is associated with both outcome and treatment. \citet{talbot2015bayesian} shows that the parameter tuning in BACR is very challenging due to its dependence on both the sample size and the data generation process. \citet{wilson2014confounder} selects the confounders using a decision-theoretic approach.
 First, they select a group of candidate models by utilizing the posterior credible region of parameters that are identified by a fitted Bayesian Regression model.
-The final model is determined from the candidate set through penalization of models that do not incorporate confounders.
-However, several simulation studies \citep{stijn2012DiscussionBAC,lin2015regularization} reveal that this approach often includes variables that are only associated with treatment resulting to inflated variance of the causal effect.
-Motivated by the graphical causal inference framework \citep{pearl2009causality} and Bayesian model averaging, Talbot et al. \citep{talbot2015bayesian} and Talbot and Beaudoin \citep{talbot2020generalized} proposed a Bayesian causal effect estimation (BCEE) method.
-In BCEE, posterior probabilities of each model are considered as weights in the averaging process while probabilities are identified from conditional outcome model, given treatment and all observed covariates.
-However, this approach may exclude weak confounders \citep{ertefaie2018penalization}.
+The final model is determined from the candidate set through the penalization of models that do not incorporate confounders.
+However, several simulation studies \citep{stijn2012DiscussionBAC,lin2015regularization} reveal that this approach often includes variables that are only associated with treatment resulting in an inflated variance of the causal effect.
+This approach does not specifically consider the outcome predictors which help reduce the variance of the estimate.
+Motivated by the graphical causal inference framework \citep{pearl2009causality} and Bayesian model averaging, \citet{talbot2015bayesian} and \citet{talbot2020generalized} proposed a Bayesian causal effect estimation (BCEE) method.
+In BCEE, posterior probabilities of each model are considered as weights in the averaging process while probabilities are identified from the conditional outcome model, given treatment, and all observed covariates.
+However, this approach may leave weak confounders in the model \citep{ertefaie2018penalization} which may reduce an insignificant amount of bias but increase the variance of the estimate.